ptaconet/modisfast/README.md

 ## Important note regarding the further import of the data in R

-Various packages and related classes can be used to read the data downloaded through OPeNDAP.
+Various packages and related classes can be used to read the data downloaded through OPeNDAP (as nc4, ascii or json files).
 If `raster` is surely the most famous, many packages facilitate the use of spatiotemporal data.
 For instance, MODIS or VIIRS products can be imported as a `stars` object from the excellent [`stars`](https://cran.r-project.org/package=stars) package for data cubes manipulation.
-All the data can also be imported as netcdf datasets using e.g. the [`ncdf4`](https://cran.r-project.org/package=ncdf4) package, or `RasterLayer` / `RasterStackBrick` of the [`raster`](https://cran.r-project.org/package=raster) package.
+All the data can also be imported as NetCDF datasets using e.g. the [`ncdf4`](https://cran.r-project.org/package=ncdf4) package, or `RasterLayer` / `RasterStackBrick` of the [`raster`](https://cran.r-project.org/package=raster) package.

-In any case, care must be taken when importing data that was downloaded through OPeNDAP.
+In any case, care must be taken when importing data that was downloaded through the OPeNDAP data providers servers.
 Depending on the collection, some “issues” were raised.
-These issues are independant from `opendapr` : they result most of time of a kind of lack of full implementation of the OPeNDAP framework by the data providers.
+These issues are independant from opendapr : they result most of time of a kind of lack of full implementation of the OPeNDAP framework by the data providers.
 These issues are :

   - for MODIS and VNP collections : CRS has to be provided
   - for GPM collections : CRS has to be provided + data have to be